avidalh/udacity-fsnd-p2/README.md

 To run the program type `python tournament_test.py`.

-The function swissPairing(s) has support for even and odd number of players.
+The function swissPairing(s) has support for both even and odd number of players.

 All tests in `tournament_test.py` passed and the function `testPairings_advanced()` has been added to in order to recreate a full